If you should ever need to install RabbitMQ manually, this is how to do it:

 Run the command

-If you start by double-clicking, a Command Prompt window opens, displays a banner message, reports on progress in the startup sequence, and concludes with "broker running".
-This shows that the RabbitMQ broker has been started successfully.
+When a node is started, a Command Prompt window opens, displays a short startup banner, indicating that the RabbitMQ broker has been started successfully.

 The service will run in the security context of the system account without the need for a user to be logged in on a console.
 This is normally more appropriate for production use.
 The server should not be run as a service and application simultaneously.